J.D. Davis Player Props: Giants vs. Angels

 - The pitching staff for the Angels has a collective 9.3 K/9, the sixth-best in MLB.

-- The Angels' 4.46 team ERA ranks 20th across all league pitching staffs.
+- The Angels have the 21st-ranked team ERA across all league pitching staffs (4.49).

-- The lefty last pitched on Tuesday against the Atlanta Braves, when he went five innings, allowing two earned runs while giving up three hits.
+- His last appearance was on Wednesday against the Atlanta Braves, when the righty tossed 3 2/3 innings, surrendering nine earned runs while giving up eight hits.

-- The 26-year-old has an ERA of 4.19, with 7.3 strikeouts per nine innings, in 19 games this season.
-Opponents have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.